-Beginning in the 1970s, Cooney & Conway was one of only a few law firms in the country representing plaintiffs in actions against companies responsible for causing their mesothelioma.
-From our office in Chicago, Cooney & Conway has successfully represented thousands of individuals across the United States that have been diagnosed with mesothelioma and, as a result, have developed an unmatched expertise in the area of asbestos litigation.
-All of the asbestos attorneys at Cooney & Conway are considered leaders in the field.
+Beginning in the 1970s, Cooney & Conway, LLP. was one of only a few law firms in the country representing plaintiffs in actions against companies responsible for causing their mesothelioma.
+From our office in Chicago, Cooney & Conway, LLP. has successfully represented thousands of individuals across the United States that have been diagnosed with mesothelioma and, as a result, have developed an unmatched expertise in the area of asbestos litigation.
+All of the asbestos attorneys at Cooney & Conway, LLP. are considered leaders in the field.

 We understand that everyone is in a different place in their mesothelioma journey, so we've made it easy for you to access the information you're looking for using the links below.